Get Your Best Mortgage Deal... FOR FREE!

 Some lenders may require you to earn more while some will accept less.

 Some lenders will accept alternative forms of income if you want to top up the salary you have earned in your current job.
-They will compare your declared income with the information on your most recent bank statements, payslips, and tax return (if you’re self-employed) to confirm your affordability for a mortgage.
+They will compare your declared income with the information on your most recent bank statements, payslips, and tax return (if you’re getting a mortgage as self-employed) to confirm your affordability for a mortgage.

 Alternative income sources can include: